 So the next year ahead will be very interesting for gamers, with a lot of good games and cheap prices ahead.
 While Steam so many fans that it will be a tough slog for the others to take customers away, always remember competition is your friend.
 Each time one of the others gains a few percent market share, Steam will be putting their thinking caps on as to how they can wint hat back by improving their service more.
 Pubslishers probabaly arent too happy with Steam either and they too will play a big part in assisting the others grow.
 Having all your eggs in one basket isnt good for gamers and it isnt good for publishers, so expect some cracker deals from the others come the Christmas sales!

-digital game distribution sites comparison,price comparison digital distribution,really cheap digital games
+cheap digital distribution pc games,digital game distribution sites comparison,is digital distribution cheaper,price comparison digital distribution,really cheap digital games